 Did you know that fresh herbs are further classified by whether they are hard herbs or soft herbs?
 Hard herbs are typically those that are a bit too potent to be eaten raw and do better when cooked into a dish.
 Think rosemary or thyme.
 Soft herbs are those that have a lighter flavor and are best enjoyed in their raw state, like parsley, chives, or basil.

-Did you know that common parsley has the distinction of being the 2021 focus of National Herb Week this year?
+Did you know that common parsley had the distinction of being the 2021 focus of National Herb Week?
 Sprinkle parsley fresh when you plate your recipe and see friends and family delight.

 Dried or fresh can often stand in for one another.
 However, some are only recommended in their fresh state.
 Cilantro, for example, loses just about all of its exotic flavor when dried.
 Some others that are best left fresh and raw are dill, mint, and tarragon.